MoOyeg/flask-celery-microservice/README.md

 You can build the VM image or use the pre-built image.

 - Build VM Image
-    To build the image we need a StorageClass that supports filesystems, export the name of the storageclass:
+    To build the image we need a StorageClass that supports filesystems, export the name of the storageclass e.g:

     ```bash
     export STORAGECLASS_NAME=ocs-storagecluster-cephfs